LukaTarkhn/wsl2-configuration-on-windows/README.md

 and then add this lines:

-            #Add an "serve_serv" alias for apache2, redis-server and mysql start commands
+            #Add an "serve" alias for apache2, redis-server and mysql start commands
             alias serve='sudo service apache2 start; sudo service mysql start;sudo service redis-server start'

 after that, we can just use command `serve`;